wisniewskikr/chrisblog-it/java-orchestration-kubernetes-helm/springboot-helm-values-set/README.md

 * **Download** source code and open any **Command Line** tool on **project's folder**.
 You can do it in following way:
     * Open any Command Line tool (for instance "Windonw PowerShell" on Windows OS) and go to folder where you want to download source code
     * Clone Github repository with `git clone https://github.com/wisniewskikr/chrisblog-it.git`
-    * Go to source code folder with `cd chrisblog-it\java-orchestration-kubernetes-helm\springboot-helm-values-file`
+    * Go to source code folder with `cd chrisblog-it\java-orchestration-kubernetes-helm\springboot-helm-values-set`

 USAGE